Parent Information

 Dear Parents,

-Thank you for visiting Children's Corner website, I hope you find it informative.
+Thank you for visiting Children's Corner website, I hope you find it informative, if you do not find what your looking for, please do make direct contact, so we can assist you.

-As a mum of 2 teenagers, I know how difficult it is to juggle a home life, children and a career.
+As a mum of 2 young adult children, I know how difficult it is to juggle a home life, children and a career.

-At our setting we aim to provide the highest standard of childcare that is both flexible and affordable and that fits in with your family's lifestyle.
+At our setting we aim to provide the highest standard of childcare that is both flexible and affordable and that fits in with your family's lifestyle, ethos and values.
 You are encouraged to come along and see the nursery for yourself.
-You will know if the atmosphere feels right for you and your child.
+You will know if the atmosphere, the vibe feels right for you and your child.
 Whilst we do operate an open-door policy and we would never refuse parents the opportunity to come and look round, it is more convenient if you can make an appointment as this ensures the Senior team has time to spend with you to talk through your requirements.

 Our Vision and Mission statement